themaxermister/DEND-Final_Capstone/README.md

-# Data Pipeline for Ecommerce
+# Data Pipeline for Yelp Reviews

 A python program that built data pipelines that are dynamic and built from reusable tasks, can be monitored, and allow easy backfills using Apache Airflow.